software-assignments-spring2021/spring-2019-Laika/CONTRIBUTING.md

 5. This will be reviewed by both developers and the scrum master, who will decide whether or not to accept the request, and close the issue.

+6. Merging a branch will require review and approval from at least one other team member.

 ---

 ## Meeting Times